lbechberger/ML4NLP/README.md

 | F2-Score | 0.8333 | 0 | 0.5 | 0.5 |
 | Matthew's correlation | 0 | 0 | 0 | 0 |
 | Cohen's kappa | 0 | 0 | 0 | 0 |

+## Session 7, 11.12.18

+### Remarks concerning the previous documentation part:

+Up tp now, we had the same amount of positive and negative examples in our dataset to train the classifier.
+However, the percentage of articles the user is theoretically interested in is not 50% but 3.1%.
+We calculated the number of 3.1% by counting the average amount of articles that belong to the user's 3 categories of interest devided by the number of all articles.

+### Features

+We decided to uses word embeddings as well as term frequency - inverse document frequency (tf-idf) as features.
+We are planning to train the word embeddings over all articles of Wikinews.
+One potential problem of training the word embeddings just of the Wikinews articles that are present until a certain date is that if newer articles are published is that contain unseen words.
+These unseen words are not present in the word embedding and therefore the classifier is not able to process them.
+However, in a real life scenario, we would assume regularly trained word embeddings.
+In our case, a work-around could be to replace unknown words with their categories that are denoted in the dbpedia.
+For example, if "Trump" was an unseen word, it would be replaced by "politician".
+Eventually, the sum of the embeddings of the words (or the important words according to tf-idf) can be used as a feature.
+As stated in *Handouts_Session_8*, the sum of the word embeddings of a document retrieves an "average meaning" of the document, wherefore we think that it might be a meaningful feature.
+Articles with similar meaning would accordingly show embedding vectors that have a small cosine distance to each other.

+Another idea to extract features to use for the classifier is to compute the tf-idf for all words in the article to be classified and use the 5 words with the highest tf-idf value.
+When aiming to figure out if a new article is interesting for the user, the tf-idf values for those words in the new article are computed and summed up.
+This value can also be used as feature for the classifier.
+We chose to use these words with high tf-idf values because we think that the overall topic of an article can be summarized by the "most important" words of the specific article.
+An article which should be classified positive would yield a high a high sum of tf-idf values for the words that have been found earlier in the user profile, whereas the sum for a uninteresting article would be small.